Motion-Controller/prj_UPA_minimal/README.md

 * https://github.com/nikoschalikias/firm-universal-panel-adapter

 ---
+##### Nikos notes on build without the Arduino IDE
 **arduino-cli 0.1**

+My intention was to use a windows command file to automate the building process from command line.
+Then I discovered the arduino-cli, which seems to work smmothly, so
-I managed to build with arduino-cli (easier than using the IDE :-) ) I downloaded  the Nightly Windows 64 bit binary [here](https://arduino.github.io/arduino-cli/installation/) at 'Download a nightly build' section
+I managed to build with arduino-cli (easier than using the IDE :-) )

+I downloaded  the Nightly Windows 64 bit binary [here](https://arduino.github.io/arduino-cli/installation/) at 'Download a nightly build' section
+and
-and copied '''arduino-cli.exe''' to project folder (temporary...).
-It is 12MBytes so I excluded (ignore) it from version control. then following [arduino-cli gewtting started](https://arduino.github.io/arduino-cli/getting-started/) I set up the arduino environment...
+copied '''arduino-cli.exe''' to project folder root (temporary...).
+It is 12MBytes so I excluded (ignore) it from version control.
+Then following [arduino-cli getting started](https://arduino.github.io/arduino-cli/getting-started/), I set up the arduino environment...
 ```
 arduino-cli config init
 ```
 probably above is not needed.
-instal avr tools...
+Install avr tools...
 ```
 cli core install arduino:avr
 ```